 We know you’ve tried fruit pizza before, but have you tried vegetable pizza?
-Sounds crazy, but we promise, it’s crazy good!
+It sounds crazy, but we promise, it’s just crazy good!

 Surprise your guests at an upcoming get-together with this yummy treat and it will be the talk of the party!
 We bet your guests have never seen anything like it, and they’ll want more.

 - 2 cans (8 oz. each) Pillsbury refrigerated crescent dinner rolls / or a 10” or 12” prepared pizza crust

 - 1 package (8 oz.) cream cheese, softened